duanqingxi/NCOMMS-20-02976/README.md

 1-The python framework to train and test the 3-layer SNN to realize the task of hand-write digit recognition with MNIST database.

-2-The maltab framework to realize the coincidence detection
+2-The python and maltab framework to realize the coincidence detection

 3-The python framework to realize RF remapping with gain modulation
 # Contributions
 Authors: Qingxi Duan

-Advisors: Prof.Yuchao Yang(Email: yuchaoyang@pku.edu.cn)
+Advisors: Prof.Yuchao Yang(Email: yuchaoyang@pku.edu.cn), Prof.Huang Ru(Email: ruhaung@pku.edu.cn)
 # SYSTEM REQUIREMENT
 Smiulation 1-show in the Three-layer SNN forder